Online Cook

 • Room Temperature Ingredients 🌡️

-Bring eggs, buttermilk, and butter to room temperature before mixing to ensure proper emulsification and a tender, moist crumb structure throughout the cake.
+Bring all ingredients, especially eggs and buttermilk, to room temperature before mixing to ensure proper emulsification and a more tender, moist crumb structure.

 Fire Icon